sptankard/digitalsecuritycurriculum/pages/02.curriculum/02.what-is-digisec/chapter2.en.md

 * Private messages that appear to have been read by someone else.
 * Websites that have become inaccessible from certain countries.
 * New pop-ups constantly launch from your browser.
-* Instances when your web browser redirects or crashes
+* Instances when your web browser redirects or crashes.
 * A rapid reduction of battery life, despite little-to-no use
 * Instances when your cursor unexpectedly moves without your direction.
 * Links from people you don’t know via Facebook, Twitter, WhatsApp, or e-mail.